* Indicates a required field

 Lip augmentation is a cosmetic procedure that can give you fuller, plumper lips.
 To get the desired fuller look, generally, a dermal filler is injected at various points of the lips to give an even, plumper lip.

 The most common dermal fillers contain substances similar to hyaluronic acid fillers.
 Hyaluronic acid is a natural substance found in the body and can increase the volume of certain features when injected.

 Collagen was once the most common dermal filler but is used less frequently now for lip injections, with the safer aforementioned options taking the lead in the cosmetic industry.

 Fat injections and implants are also an option when looking to increase the size of lips but are generally not considered as the results are more varied, and there is a greater risk of side effects.

-If you have experienced any of the problems mentioned above, contact your aesthetician to ask for advice.
+If you have experienced any of the problems mentioned above which have resulted in bad lip filler, contact your aesthetician to ask for advice.
 If you do not trust your practitioner to give sound advice following your procedure, speak to your GP or another aesthetic practitioner to get a second opinion.

 An experienced cosmetic surgeon may be able to correct them or may suggest having them dissolved.
 There are some options to correct bad lip fillers:

 We recommend that you do extensive research before you proceed with lip fillers, as we suggest with all cosmetic procedures.

 It is important that you trust your practitioner completely and that they are able to answer any questions that you may have prior to the procedure.